-The second advantage in these months is that the public transport services too are available.
+The second advantage of these months is that public transport services too are available.
 So if you are not traveling by your own vehicle, then finding a bus or a shared taxi between June and September is not really that difficult.

 For this purpose as well, the months between June to September are the best as the lake freezes completely in winter and there are almost no birds to see around it until it melts completely.

 From Leh to Chumathang is a smooth tarred road.
 Between Chumathang and Mahe is a mix of good and bad, mostly average.
 From Mahe to Sumdo and Karzok is mostly a badly broken road.

 If you are coming from the Tso Kar side, then you will find a mix of good and average roads until Sumdo – with the exception of Polo Kongka La where the road usually remains broken.